yogsototh/yblog/Scratch/en/blog/Hakyll-setup.md

 ```

 2. I open a browser and reload time to time to see the change.
-3. Once I finished I've written a very minimal script which mainly to a git push.
+3. Once I finished I've written a very minimal script which mainly do a `git push`.
    My blog is hosted on [github](http://github.com).

 Being short sighted one could reduce the role of Hakyll to: